REVIEWS

 Actors Whitney Morse and Leslie Munson thoroughly and thoughtfully bring out the struggle and conflict between two mismatched sisters in this family-secrets play.

-Matthew J Palm - Orlando Sentinel
+Matt Palm - Orlando Sentinel

 The performance (and especially the singing) of Whitney Morse as Diana, the mother whose illness threatens to wreck her family as well as her own life, suggests much bigger things in her future: she’s rueful but free of self-pity, funny without resorting to stereotype, and all-around engaging.